ismail15-math/Ismail15-Math/README.md

 - 📚 Studying mathematics and competitive programming
 - ✍️ Writing LaTeX solutions to olympiad problems
-- 💻 Interested in algorithms, AI, and software engineering
+- 💻 Interested in Probability theory, combinatorics, real analysis, and much more
-- 🌱 Currently learning advanced problem solving
+- 🔍 I like testing and modeling different mathematical models

 ## Current Projects